-Color code map by ZIP codes, counties, or states
+Color code map or territories

 Learn more about the benefits of creating and using color coded maps for your business here.